eficode-academy/git-katas/basic-stash/README.md

 1. now, what work do you have in the working directory?  what work do you have staged ?
 1. what does the commit log look like ?
 1. what does the stash list look like ?
-1. fix the typos in bug.txt.  commit it to master.
+1. fix the typos in bug.txt on master and commit your changes.
+1. now to get back to your work, apply the stash to master.
+1. what work do you have in the working directory?  what work do you have staged ?
+1. what does the commit log look like ?
+1. what does the stash list look like ?

 ## Useful commands
 - `git status`